ttoss/dynamodb-cursor-based-pagination/README.md

 ## Test

-To perform test mocking the DynamoDB API, run:
+To test against a real table:

 ```
 yarn run test
 ```

-If you want to test against a real table, provide these values in your environment - you may want provide them in a `.env` file:
+To test against a real table, provide these values in your environment - you may want provide them in a `.env` file:

 ```
 AWS_ACCESS_KEY_ID